SeafoodStudios/WebDB/README.md

 [mBlock WebDB Wrapper](https://raw.githubusercontent.com/SeafoodStudios/WebDB/refs/heads/main/src/scratchwrapper/mBlockDB.mblock)

 ## How to Self Host
-To self host, follow the instructions in the repository's build folder.
+To self host, follow the instructions in the repository's [build](https://github.com/SeafoodStudios/WebDB/tree/main/build) folder.
 Self hosting can be helpful for a more isolated server with more variables, or custom code.
 The current code in the build folder will only create a server locally, so if you want it publically, you have to use a WSGI server.

+Here are some mistakes people make with local servers:
+- They use the wrong URL (Use HTTP and the numerical link instead.
+Include paths too!).
+- They think they are public (the are not, just use a WSGI server instead).
 ## Attribution
 Thanks to PythonAnywhere for the free full Python enviroment that hosts my Flask app and thanks to TinyDB, the library I use for simple JSON storage.
 ## A Few Notes